1 CEU Credit for LMSWs, LCSWs, and LMHCs

 Your Facilitator and Co-Facilitator

-Karen Dubin-McKnight, PhD, LCSW, is a Columbia-trained Social Worker with wide clinical, teaching, and supervision experience.
-She also has a background in management, mentorship, and leadership that spans almost 20 years.
-She has vast experience working in multiple systems bridging the gaps among different stakeholders including in the court, and community health, systems.
-Her added passion is in advocacy, coaching, public relations, and mediation.
-Her goal is to ensure that women feel empowered and have a voice “at the table.”
-Dr. Dubin-McKnight is the COO and Vice President for the SWEET Institute.
-As Executive, she has previously held positions of Court Operations Director, and two other directorships in different organizations.
+Karen Dubin-McKnight, PhD, LCSW, has wide clinical, teaching, supervision and mentorship experience that spans 18 years.
+She also has a vast experience working in the criminal justice system, in community mental health, in teaching, and in management.
+Her added passion is in education, coaching, public relations, and mediation.
+Her goal is to ensure that social workers and other non-medical practitioners feel empowered and have a voice “at the table.”
+Dr. Dubin-McKnight is the co-facilitator for the SWEET Institute.
+She was most recently the Court Operations Director at CASES.
 She is currently Adjunct Faculty at Columbia University School of Social Work and Adelphi University School of Social Work.
-She also maintains a private practice, working with individuals who have experienced loss and trauma.
-She additionally provides clinical and management supervision.
+She is also a trainer at the CUCS Academy, and Howie T. Harp.
+She has a private practice for people impacted by workplace trauma and also provides clinical supervision.